sbnguah/MedStatsBook/_book/R-Data-Types.md

 [1] FALSE
 ```

 It is not!
-Next we covert it to an integer, this time calling it Y. Then find
+Next, we convert it to an integer, this time calling it Y. Then find
 out if it is.